openlgtv/epk2extract/README.md

 make

-To get IDC from SYM run: ./epk2extract xxxxxxxx.SYM
+## How to get IDC from SYM run:
+./epk2extract xxxxxxxx.SYM

+## Known issues:
-Known issues: sometimes it Segfaults or skips extracting some partitions.
+Sometimes it Segfaults or skips extracting some partitions.
 In that case rerun it until it's ok.